Virbac India

 Is the reversible contraceptive safe?

 Reversible Contraceptive Implant has been routinely used to medically castrate male dogs around the world for almost 20 years.
 There are no significant side effects.
 Soreness at the implantation site is rarely seen.
+It remains a proven dog treatment and a safer first step before committing to male dog neuter surgery.

 What happens during the first 6 weeks?